 The Male Gaze: The Boy is Mine is available to stream or buy now.

-NQV Media returns today with a brand new selection of short films in The Boy is Mine.
-Each short exploring the boundaries of love, belonging and partnership.
-With five tales that take us from Mexico to the UK and Sweden.
-While at the same time, delving into universal themes of jealousy, beauty and attachment.
+NQV Media’s The Male Gaze series returns with a new selection of short films in The Boy is Mine.
+Here each short explores the boundaries of love, belonging and partnership, with five tales that take us from Mexico to the UK and Sweden.